-The proposed approach on the MOCU-based OED framework is realized by replacing part of the operations of control with the trained model for the estimation of the expected remaining MOCU, ${R\left(i, j\right)}$, highlighted in gray in Fig.~\ref{fig2}.
-Hence we focus on the difference in quantifying the expected remaining MOCU, ${R\left(i, j\right)}$, between the proposed ML-based approach and the original approach that manually determines the synchronization of the Kuramoto model.
-To compute the expected remaining MOCU, ${R\left(i, j\right)}$, we first need to estimate conditional MOCU, ${M\left(\mathbf{\mathcal{A}} | O_{i, j} = o \right)}$, given the experimental outcome, ${O_{i, j} = o \in \{0, 1\}}$, (\textit{i.e.}, synchronized or not) as derived in~(\ref{erMOCU}).
-Specifically, as we described in Section~\ref{samplingBasedMOCU}, we compute the control cost ${\xi\left(\mathbf{a}_i\right)}$ of all samples ${\mathbf{a}_i, i = 1, 2, \dots, K}$, drawn from the posterior uncertainty class distribution, ${P_{\mathbf{\mathcal{A}}| O_{i, j} = o} \left( \mathbf{a} \right)}$, updated according to the experimental outcome, ${O_{i, j} = o}$, as shown in Fig.~\ref{fig2}.
-Figure~\ref{fig3} shows the difference in estimating the control cost ${\xi\left(\mathbf{a}_i\right)}$ of a sample ${\mathbf{a}_k}$ between the proposed approach and the original approach.
+The proposed approach on the MOCU-based OED framework is realized by replacing part of the operations of control with the trained model for the estimation of the expected remaining MOCU ${R\left(i, j\right)}$ highlighted in gray in Fig.~\ref{fig2}.
+Hence we focus on the difference in quantifying the expected remaining MOCU ${R\left(i, j\right)}$ between the proposed ML-based approach and the original approach that manually determines the synchronization of the Kuramoto model.
+To compute the expected remaining MOCU ${R\left(i, j\right)}$ we first need to estimate conditional MOCU ${M\left(\mathbf{\mathcal{A}} | O_{i, j} = o \right)}$ given the experimental outcome ${O_{i, j} = o \in \{0, 1\}}$ (\textit{i.e.}, synchronized or not) as derived in~\eqref{erMOCU}.
+Specifically, as we described in Sec.~\ref{samplingBasedMOCU}, we compute the control cost ${\xi\left(\mathbf{a}_i\right)}$ of all samples ${\mathbf{a}_i}$, ${i = 1, 2, \dots, K}$, drawn from the posterior uncertainty class distribution ${P_{\mathbf{\mathcal{A}}| O_{i, j} = o} \left( \mathbf{a} \right)}$ updated according to the experimental outcome ${O_{i, j} = o}$ as shown in Fig.~\ref{fig2}.
+Figure~\ref{fig3} shows the difference in estimating the control cost ${\xi\left(\mathbf{a}_i\right)}$ of sample ${\mathbf{a}_k}$ between the proposed approach and the original approach.
 Both approaches find a numerical solution through the binary search that is a sequential process.
-At each iteration, the midpoint ${c\leftarrow\left({a^U_{N+1}}+{a^L_{N+1}}\right)/2}$ of the search space is evaluated.
-The original approach solves the Kuramoto model determined by the sample ${\mathbf{a}_k}$ and midpoint ${c}$, and determines if the solutions are synchronized or not according to the criterion~(\ref{criterion}).
-On the other hand, the proposed ML-based approach creates the feature set based on the natural frequencies ${\omega_i}$, sample ${\mathbf{a}_k}$, and midpoint ${c}$, and classifies the feature vector.
+At each iteration, the coupling strength ${a_{N+1}}$ of the control oscillator is set to the midpoint ${c\leftarrow\left({a^U_{N+1}}+{a^L_{N+1}}\right)/2}$ of the search space.
+The original approach solves the Kuramoto model determined by the sample ${\mathbf{a}_k}$ and midpoint ${c}$ and determines if the solutions are synchronized or not according to criterion~\eqref{criterion}.
+On the other hand, the proposed ML-based approach extracts features based on the natural frequencies ${\omega_i}$, sample ${\mathbf{a}_k}$, and midpoint ${c}$ and classifies the feature vector.
 The search space is then halved according to the outcome.
 Note that the computational complexity of the original approach is critically dependent on the time precision and simulation time.
 Less time precision and shorter simulation time can reduce the overall computational complexity, but such parameters significantly affect the estimation accuracy of the MOCU.
 On the other hand, MOCU-based OED with the proposed approach is free from such a trade-off at the inference phase as the features are independent of the parameters.